NayanikBhattacharjee/NayanikBhattacharjee/README.md

 # Hi, I'm Nayanik Bhattacharjee 👋

-I'm a software builder focused on Android development, backend systems, databases, clean UI/UX, and practical full-stack products.
+I'm a software builder focused on Android development, backend systems, business software, RF technology, network tracking, RF planning concepts, databases, and clean UI/UX.

-I like building useful software with strong architecture, safe data handling, and real-world usability.
+I like building practical software with strong architecture, safe data handling, and real-world usability.

-Some of my work is private or still in development, so I do not share every idea publicly.
+Some of my work, product ideas, and future plans are private, so I keep this profile high-level.

 ---